Frequently Asked Questions

 Changing the mind isn't achieved with conscious willpower, but with subconscious re-learning.

 Sometimes life's problems can feel insurmountable on your own.
 By working with a hypnotherapist you can finally resolve deeper issues that may have burdened you for years.

 If you have self-limiting thoughts, troubling memories, unwanted habits, difficulty sleeping, anxiety or nervousness, creative blocks, or chronic pain, I can help you replace your old, unwanted patterns with new ones, allowing you to become your better you.

 What is the difference between hypnotherapy and stage hypnosis?

-The purpose of hypnotherapy is to use the hypnotic state of consciousness to achieve desired changes in thought or behavior, while the purpose of stage hypnosis is to entertain.
+The purpose of hypnotherapy is to use the hypnotic trance state of mind to achieve desired changes in thought or behavior, while the purpose of stage hypnosis is simply to entertain an audience.

 What is your rate?
 Do you offer discounts?